Mathematics

 MA 420: Real Analysis II

-Credits 3A continuation of <a href="/mathematics/ma-419">MA 419</a> Real Analysis I. Topics will include the Mean Value Theorem, Riemann integration, convergence tests for sequences and series, point wise and uniform convergence of continuous functions, analytic functions, and compactness properties of continuous functions.
-In this course students are required to demonstrate their ability to write, using standard English.
+This course is a continuation of MA 419 Real Analysis I. Topics will include the Mean Value Theorem, Riemann integration, convergence tests for sequences and series, point wise and uniform convergence of continuous functions, analytic functions, and compactness properties of continuous functions.
+Students are required to demonstrate their ability to write, using standard English.

 MA 421: Introduction to Topology